Computerized tomography (CT) or magnetic resonance imaging (MRI) can reveal swelling and bleeding within the brain.

 The primary treatment for naegleria infection is an antifungal drug, amphotericin B — usually injected into a vein (intravenously) or into the space around your spinal cord to kill the amoebas.

-An investigational drug called miltefosine (Impavido) is now available for emergency treatment of naegleria infection through the Centers for Disease Control and Prevention (CDC).
+An investigational drug called miltefosine (Impavido) is now available for emergency treatment of naegleria infection.
 The medicine, when taken with other medications and along with aggressive management of brain swelling, may show promise for improved survival.

 Preparing for your appointment

 If you believe you or your child may have naegleria infection, seek immediate medical attention.
 You might want to make a list of answers to the following questions: